MicrosoftDocs/entra-docs/docs/id-protection/howto-identity-protection-investigate-risk.md

 1. Review the ID Protection dashboard to visualize number of attacks, number of high risk users and other important metrics based on detections in your environment.
 1. Review the Impact analysis workbook to understand the scenarios where risk is evident in your environment and risk-based access policies should be enabled to manage high-risk users and sign-ins.
-1. Add corporate VPNs and IP Address ranges to named locations to reduce false positives.
+1. To reduce false positives, add corporate VPNs and IP address ranges to named locations.
 1. Consider creating a known traveler database for updated organizational travel reporting and use it to cross-reference travel activity.
 1. Review the logs to identify similar activities with the same characteristics.
-This could be an indication of more compromised accounts.
+This activity could be an indication of more compromised accounts.
-   1. If there are common characteristics, like IP address, geography, success/failure, etc., consider blocking these with a Conditional Access policy.
+   1. If there are common characteristics, like IP address, geography, success/failure, etc., consider blocking them with a Conditional Access policy.
-   1. Review which resource might have been compromised, such as potential data downloads or administrative modifications.
+   1. Review which resources might be compromised, including potential data downloads or administrative modifications.
    1. Enable self-remediation policies through Conditional Access
-1. If you see that the user performed other risky activities, such as downloading a large volume of files from a new location, this is a strong indication of a possible compromise.
+1. Check to see if the user performed other risky activities, such as downloading a large volume of files from a new location.
+This behavior is a strong indication of a possible compromise.

-1. If you suspect an attacker can impersonate the user, you should require the user to reset their password and perform MFA or block the user and revoke all refresh and access tokens.
+If you suspect an attacker can impersonate the user, you should require the user to reset their password and perform MFA or block the user and revoke all refresh and access tokens.

 ## Investigation and risk remediation framework

 Organizations can use the following framework to begin their investigation into any suspicious activity.
-If self-remediation is an option, this is the first recommended step.
+The recommended first step is self-remediation, if it's an option.
 Self-remediation can take place through self-service password reset or through remediation flow of a risk-based Conditional Access policy.

-If self-remediation isn't an option, the Admin will need to remediate the risk by invoking a password reset, requiring user to re-register for MFA, blocking the user, or revoking user sessions depending on the scenario.
+If self-remediation isn't an option, an administrator needs to remediate the risk.
+Remediation is done by invoking a password reset, requiring user to reregister for MFA, blocking the user, or revoking user sessions depending on the scenario.
 The following flow chart shows the recommended flow once a risk is detected:

 ![X]()

-Once the risk is contained, additional investigation might be required to mark the risk as safe, compromised or to dismiss it.
-To come to a confident conclusion, it might be necessary to have a conversation with the user in question, review of the sign-in logs, review of the audit logs or querying risk logs in Log Analytics to name a few.
+Once the risk is contained, more investigation might be required to mark the risk as safe, compromised or to dismiss it.
+To come to a confident conclusion, it might be necessary to: have a conversation with the user in question, review the sign-in logs, review the audit logs, or query risk logs in Log Analytics.
 The following outlines recommended actions during this phase of the investigation:

 1. Check the logs and validate whether the activity is normal for the given user.
    1. Look at the user's past activities including the following properties to see if they're normal for the given user.